 Holding a degree in architecture, Alberto Lattuada (Milan 1914 - Rome 2005) was drawn from a young age to stage design and cinema, which eventually led him to become one of the most important directors in Italy.
 He founded with Luigi Comencini and Mario Ferrari the Cineteca Italiana di Milano.
 In the 1930s, before his debut in cinema, he dedicated himself to photography executing from 1937 a series of views of the streets of Milan and its periphery with his 6x6 cm film “Rollei” camera.
 The images of poetic realism foreshadowed the vision of neorealist cinema and contrasted with the positivist iconography promoted by the Fascist regime.
 Twenty six of these images were selected and issued as a supplement of the antifascist leaning journal Corrente founded in 1938 by Lattuada and Ernesto Treccani.
 Upon the suggestion of Mario Soldati, the monograph was entitled Occhio Quadrato.
 Lattuada's photographic activity continued in the key of Occhio Quadrato producing until 1948 preparatory documentary images for his films which also retain their own coherence as photographs.
 Among his better known films are: Il bandito (1947), Il mulino del Po (1949), Luci del varietà (1951); L’imprevisto (1961), Venga a prendere il caffè da noi (1970), and La cicala (1980).

-Juan Laurent (Nevers 1816 - Madrid 1892) moved to Madrid in 1843 where he lived until his death in 1892.
+Juan Laurent (Garchizy 1816 - Madrid 1886) moved to Madrid in 1843 where he lived until his death in 1886.
 His work won the bronze medal at the Exhibition of Industries (Madrid) in 1845 and the silver medal at the Spanish Exhibition of 1850.
-In 1856 he opened a gallery on Carrera de San Jeronimo where Clifford had his studio.
-He specialized in photographic portraits of famous figures of the period; indeed he quickly developed a close relationship with the Spanish monarchy and was soon nominated “Photographer of her Royal Majesty, the Queen”.
+In 1856 he opened a gallery on Carrera de San Jeronimo 39 where Charles Clifford had his studio.
+He specialized in photographic portraits of famous figures of the period; indeed he quickly developed a close relationship with the Spanish monarchy and was soon nominated "Photographer of her Royal Majesty, the Queen".
 In 1858 he was commissioned to photograph the construction of the railway line from Madrid to Alicante, which was opened in 1867.
-He realized a photographic series of public works exhibited at the Paris World’s Far of 1867.
+He took part in the Universal Exhibition in Paris in 1867.
 He was a member of the French Society of Photography from 1859.
 Laurent organized a group of paid photographers to travel through Spain with their cameras and during this period transformed his gallery into the most important photographic shop in Spain during the nineteenth century.
 To further promote his gallery, he produced a number of thematic catalogs in the 1860s that included all the photographs he offered for sale.
 In 1874 he partnered with his stepdaughter Catalina Melina Dosch (who inherited part of the gallery upon the death of her mother) and in 1881 he bequeathed his portion of the business to her.

 Descendent of an ancient family from Tirolo, Ferruccio Leiss (Oneglia 1892- Venice 1968) graduated in Agronomy at the University of Milan in 1914, and worked as a chemist.
 He began to produce photographs from a young age, experimenting with various techniques, including bromoil and gum bichromate, but in 1920 he dedicated himself to a more modern and realist photography, also collaborating with specialized journals and annuals.
 In 1930 he was one of the founders of the Circolo Fotografico Milanese and in 1947 he was one of the founders of ‘La Bussola’, the most prestigious photo amateur group of post-war in Italy.
 In 1942 he collaborated on the publication of the book Otto fotografi italiani d'oggi.
 Setting aside his photographs exploring graphics and composition, his body of work is largely focused on the city of Venice.
 In 1953 an extensive collection of his photographs was published in the book Immagini di Venezia.